The following discussion will cover popular Hyperledger project tutorials that will enable you to understand their core infrastructures.

-For configuring the network, you’ll need a configuration file, a generator that will generate key pairs for the nodes, lots of peers, and genesis block.
+For configuring the network, you’ll need a configuration file, a generator that will generate key pairs for the nodes, lots of peers, and a genesis block.
 According to the Hyperledger Iroha tutorial, you can just clone the codes from Github as it’s faster.

 Starting Iroha Container

 Once you get the path to the files, you are ready to launch the Iroha container.

 Hyperledger Sawtooth is actually a blockchain suit for developing, running, and creating new distributed ledgers.

 It offers smart contract use cases for enterprises.
 More so, the overall architecture is fully modular and capable of going with any kind of industrial environment, just like Fabric.
 It comes with a lot of features, such as you can change the consensus during a transaction, you’ll also get access to Proof of Elapsed time that is BFT.

 According to the Hyperledger Sawtooth tutorial, you’ll also get transaction families where each has separate tasks, and you can also create more facilities to get other functions done in the network.